sguo114/sguo114/README.md

 <h4> I am a full stack software engineer with a background in Chemical Engineering.
 I love to learn and solve problems.
 My journey into software began with the automation of processes in the chemical industry, and has expanded to web development. </h4>

 - 🔭 I’m currently working on several freelance, volunteer, and personal projects primarily with the MERN stack.
-  - an ecommerce site for a local candle vendor: https://lyndseysscents.herokuapp.com/
+  - an ecommerce site for a local candle vendor: https://lyndseyscents.com/
   - implementing Ionic and Capacitor to migrate an existing web app to mobile: https://hatecrimetracker.1thing.org/
+  - a website for a local fitness business https://acrofitjax.com/
   - a personal passion project that will act as a skill progress tracker and daily planner
 - 🌱 I currently develop with the MERN stack, and am working on Typescript with the implementation of Ionic.